RafaelHernandezDeLoa/Dgtl-Circuit-Dsgn-Verilog-Labs/lab-4-registers-unpaid-interns-main/README.md

 # lab-4-registers-unpaid-interns
 lab-4-registers-unpaid-interns created by GitHub Classroom
-## Unpaid Interns: Carlos Zarco and Rafael Hernandez
+## Group: Unpaid Interns
 ### Due: 3/1/2023

 <ins>Part 1: Building a Register File</ins>
-In part 1 we are a building a register file *reg_file* made up of flip flops.
+In part 1, we are a building a register file, *reg_file*, made up of flip flops.
 The register file contains 2<sup>N</sup> registers (rows) and each row is of size BITS (columns).
 There is a read and a write port.
-The user can user can access the register file for reading and writing simultaneously.
+The user can access the register file for reading and writing simultaneously.

 To Write:
 *data_w* is an input used for the data the user wants to write into the file reg.
 The user must also specify the address *address_w* to write the data to.
 There is also the input Write enable *WE*.
 If the write enable is 1, the data will be written into the specified address of the file reg.

 To Read:
-To read the data from a specified address the user mus input the specified address to the input *address_r*.
+To read the data from a specified address, the user must input the specified address to the input *address_r*.
 The output *data_r* will then contain the value at the specified address.

 The Reg file is parametrized.
 The two parameters are N and BITS.
 BITS represents the data to be inputted and the Reg File wil create 2^N registers depending on its value.